 |Designing and Managing Person-Centered, Safe Care Organizations

 3. Health Decision Sciences

-Students may request to waive required courses in areas where they can demonstrate that they have attained the relevant competencies through prior coursework.
+Students may request to waive required courses in areas where they can demonstrate that they have attained the relevant competencies through prior graduate level coursework

 Questions and More Information

 Any questions about the One-Year Master of Science Program may be directed to:

 Assistant Director of Academic Programs and Student Services

 OSA’s mission is to enrich and support the student experience at the Harvard T.H.
 Chan School of Public Health through a wide range of educational, cultural and social programming and resources.
 Among other things, OSA assists students with disabilities, works closely with the Student Association and student organizations, manages Orientation and Commencement, and serves as an information source for students.
 Please visit their website to learn more about the support services available to you as a Harvard Chan student.